 No sooner do we rise from our beds than it seems we want to lie down again.
-And throughout the ages, accomodating furniture-makers have developed pieces for daytime repose including récamiers, chaise longues and fainting couches.
+And throughout the ages, accommodating furniture-makers have developed pieces for daytime repose including récamiers, chaise longues, and fainting couches.
 Let’s stretch out through three centuries’ worth of antique European and American daybeds, ancestors of our contemporary recliners.

 01 of 09